 Some foods have a better alternative with more nutrients marked.
 Our curation team is hard at work identifying products in the brand database that have generic equivalents with better data.
-If they’ve tagged a food as having a better alternative, we show you a handy link to the better option.
+If they’ve completed the nutrition information by adding extra nutrients from lab analyzed data sources.

 Have a look at this Blog Post for some tips and tricks to keep in mind when choosing foods!